 - After 1 more minute of cooking remove pan from heat and add ½ cup torn basil leaves.
 Drizzle a ¼ cup of extra virgin olive oil on to pasta and serve.
 Enjoy!

-- 1 tsp kosher salt was added, adjust to taste.
+- 1 teaspoon kosher salt was added, adjust to taste.

-- ¼ tsp crushed red pepper flakes are optional.
+- ¼ teaspoon crushed red pepper flakes are optional.

 - Make sure to reserve extra pasta water, to thin sauce.